RicoJia/ricojia.github.io/_posts/2019/2018-08-08-git-workflows.markdown

 - Build the package using build and twine.
 - Publish the package to PyPI.

-## Combine A Diverge Between Remote And Local Repos
+## Combine A Divergence Between Remote And Local Repos

-When there is a diverge between the remote and the local repos, `git pull` won't work.
+When there is a divergence between the remote and the local repos, `git pull` won't work.
 Instead it will show:

 ```bash
 You have diverging branches and need to specify how to reconcile them.
 Before performing the next pull operation, you can suppress this message by running one of the following commands: